-- Planted intensive green roofs (6 inches or greater soil depth) of the total area. - Tree canopy cover on property. - Lawn with at least 30 inches of soil. - A combination of tree canopy, law, and intensive green roof for a total green cover of 35 percent or greater.
+- Intensively planted green roof with 6 inches or greater soil depth. - Tree canopy cover on property. - Lawn with at least 30 inches of soil. - Or a combination of tree canopy cover, lawn, and intensive green roof for a total green cover of 35 percent or greater.

-If onsite energy generation requires the use of either the roof or open space, accommodations for these features may alter and/or decrease the 35 percent minimum green cover requirement.
+If onsite energy generation requires the use of either the roof or open space, accommodations for these features may alter and/or decrease the 35 percent minimum green cover desired.

-- Prioritize street tree planting along existing and proposed streets and transportation networks to expand and connect linear green corridors. - Provide canopy tree planting (45 feet or taller at maturity) along streets and public spaces to achieve a closed canopy cover: - o On the east side of Georgia Avenue where planting beds are proposed, canopy trees should be planted no greater than 35 feet apart unless restricted by infrastructure needs. - o Achieve an overall canopy cover with species diversity where no single genus comprises more than 20 percent of the total population of trees. - Provide soil volumes for canopy trees of no less than 800 to 1,000 cubic feet. - Use appropriate native plant species that will thrive in the various site conditions and micro-climates.
+- Prioritize street tree planting along existing and proposed streets and transportation networks to expand and connect linear green corridors. - Provide canopy tree planting (45 feet or taller at maturity) along streets and public spaces to achieve a closed canopy cover: - o On the east side of Georgia Avenue where planting beds are proposed, canopy trees should be planted no greater than 35 feet apart unless restricted by infrastructure needs. - o Achieve an overall canopy cover with species diversity where no single genus comprises more than 20 percent of the total population of trees. - Provide soil volumes for canopy trees of no less than 600 cubic feet. - Use appropriate native plant species that will thrive in the various site conditions and micro-climates.
 Species should be a combination of native and locally adaptive species, lessening water demand while providing food, pollen and shelter for wildlife. - Apply bird-safe building standards to protect local and migratory birds. - Incorporate stratified vegetation into stormwater management facilities. - Bury overhead wires underground to avoid conflict with street trees. - Apply Sustainable Sites Initiative (SITES) principles to new construction projects.